 Messages sent through Greenhouse Recruiting may seem like they're coming from your normal email address, but they're actually sent on behalf of one of our third-party mail servers.

-Since spammers have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers will start to mark these messages as spam or block them altogether.
-Verifying your domain lets mail providers know that your company has given us permission to send emails on your behalf, which should drastically improve your overall deliverability rate.
+Since spammers have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers start to mark these messages as spam or block them altogether.
+Verifying your domain lets mail providers know your company has given Greenhouse permission to send emails on your behalf, which should drastically improve your overall deliverability rate.

-Once those records have been added by your IT team, check the E-mail Verification page to ensure the domain is verified.
+Once the records have been added by your IT team, check the Email Settings page to ensure the domain is verified.

 - Your IT team may have strict policies on adding new DNS records to your root domain

 - Your root domain may already have been registered with our email provider (Mailgun)